codethechange/guides/guide_zk.rst

   about who previously owned that token <https://z.cash/>`_.
 - Prove that you know the discrete logarithm of :math:`g^x` without giving away anything about :math:`x`.

+.. note:: Similarly to our decision versus search problem discussion, the first three proofs
+    are proofs of the truth of a statement.
+The last proof isn't about whether a statement is true but instead is defined as a "zero-knowledge proof of knowledge."

 ==================